wp-plugins/indian-sociable/readme.txt

 1. You will see the mentioned sites in Options.
 Checkmark them and they will appear on your blog.

 == Changelog ==

+= 0.3 =
+Fixed a Stupid Typo Bug which was not activating the upgraded plugin.

 = 0.2 =
 * Added IndiaSphere, oneview, PagalPundit, Yeawo to the Plugin